Quicklist: Different Types of Cottonwood Trees

 Black Cottonwood (Populus Nigra)

 Black cottonwoods thrive best in moist soils and open areas that allow it to grow rapidly.
-If you ever go hiking in the Rocky Mountains, take a good look of your surroundings and you will see several black poplars gracing the place.

 Flower of Black Cottonwood

 Named after John C. Frémont, the first Republican nominee for president of the United States in 1856, Fremont Cottonwood is prevalent in the southwestern US, particularly California, Arizona, Nevada, Idaho, Colorado and Texas.